transcendentmind/tmi-archive-bulk-download/README.md

 On MacOS, the required packages can be installed via [MacPorts](https://macports.org) or [Homebrew](https://brew.sh).
 I made a [tutorial](https://www.youtube.com/watch?v=vC6ykcyTzLg) on my [Linguistic Mind](https://www.youtube.com/channel/UCZ_2W3ilvrS-20rk1reNIZA) YouTube channel explaining how to install and use those.

-On MacPorts, run `sudo port install coreutils gsed wget util-linux` to install required packages.
+On MacPorts, run `sudo port install coreutils gsed wget ffmpeg util-linux` to install required packages.
 You can also install the latest version of Bash by running `sudo port install bash` (recommended).

-On Homebrew, the commands are `brew install coreutils gsed wget util-linux`, `brew install bash`.
+On Homebrew, the commands are `brew install coreutils gsed wget ffmpeg util-linux`, `brew install bash`.

 After the installation has finished, make sure to add the `gnubin` directory to your `PATH` so that the GNU programs take precedence over the MacOS's built in ones.